Michael Marcotte's Home Pageblank tileblank tileblank tileblank tile

 Thumbs UPTV Food Maps is a free service that lets you check a location for restaurants that have been featured on television shows like Diners & Dives, The Best Thing I Ever Ate, Man vs. Food, No Reservations, etc. Using the iPhone or iPad App You can use your current location and let GPS locate featured spots in your proximity, or enter a location and find restaurants featured on one or more of these shows in that city, as you plan a trip.
 There are filters, so that you can just check one show, vs. all, or a couple of your favorite shows.
 For those without an iPhone or IPad, there is also a Web site at www.TVFoodMaps.com that provides the same functionality.
 I used the iPad app during a recent road trip, and it was fun and worked great.

 Thumbs Down I have used a variety of SD cards in photo frames and different cameras, and the only problem I have ever encountered is with PNY cards.
 There are different sizes (4 GB, 16GBY, etc.). and different class models intended for different uses, even within the PNY family af cards, and you will easily be able to find favorable reviews by other purchasers, touting the price\quality of PNY cards.
 All I can say is that I personally have had a bad experience with them where the card somehow loses the equivalent of its operating system, and suddenly your irreplaceable vacation photos appear to be completely gone.
 Fortunately there is a shareware tool reviewed immediately below that helps recover those photos from the corrupted card, but my feeling now is why risk it, in the future.
 I have had zero problems with Toshiba, Kingston, Sony and other slightly more expensive brand SD cards, so I have decided you get what you pay for.
-Because the cards are so small and I can retain them as a second source of backup storage for photos, once I have uploaded them to my photo-sharing site, I buy a new card for virtually every vacation, and extra for various sporting events, but from now on I won't be buying any more PNY SD cards, even if I was just unlucky enough to have gotten a couple form a bad batch.
+Because the cards are so small and I can retain them as a second source of backup storage for photos, once I have uploaded them to my photo-sharing site, I buy a new card for virtually every vacation, and extra for various sporting events, but from now on I won't be buying any more PNY SD cards, even if I was just unlucky enough to have gotten a couple from a bad batch.
 People who don't learn from their mistakes are doomed to repeat them.

 Thumbs UpTestDisk & PhotoRec is a shareware photo recovery utility available as a free download from cgesecurity.org.
 This utility works much like Norton Utilities and other hard drive recovery software tools, or like recovering file from the Recycle bin on your PC or laptop, but instead helps you recovery photos from an SD card where the photos seem to have been accidentally deleted.
 The recovery process place renames the photos and stores them on your computer in a subdirectory that you specify.
 The tool is downloaded as a zip file, which you of course unzip, and install.
 Then, drill down into the installation directory to run the program and specify the location where the lost photos were located.